Travel to the Earth's center

 Travelling to the Earth's center is a popular theme in science fiction.
-Some subterranean fiction involves traveling to the Earth's center and finding either a Hollow Earth or Earth's molten core.
+Some subterranean fiction involves traveling to the Earth's center and finding either a hollow Earth or Earth's molten core.
 Planetary scientist David J. Stevenson suggested sending a probe to the core as a thought experiment.
-Humans have drilled over 12 kilometers (7.67 miles) in the Sakhalin-I. In terms of depth below the surface, the Kola Superdeep Borehole SG-3 retains the world record at 12262 m in 1989 and still is the deepest artificial point on Earth.
+Humans have drilled over 12 kilometers (about 8 miles) in the Sakhalin-I project.
+In terms of depth below the surface, the Kola Superdeep Borehole SG-3 retains the world record at 12262 m in 1989 and still is the deepest artificial point on Earth.

 Hollow Earth

 The idea of a so-called "Hollow Earth", once popular in fantasy adventure literature, is that the planet Earth has a hollow interior and an inner surface habitable by human beings.
-Although the scientific community has made clear that this is pseudoscience, the idea nevertheless is a less popular feature of many fantasy and science fiction stories and of some conspiracy theories.
+Although the scientific community has made clear that this is proven false, the idea nevertheless is a less popular feature of many fantasy and science fiction stories and of some conspiracy theories.